Your Honor (Indian TV series): Episodes

+Season 1

 Reception

 Saibal Chatterjee from NDTV praised the performances of the cast stating "Mita Vashisht is brilliant.
 Varun Badola stands tall in the guise of a family man forced by circumstances to stoop low".
 Jyoti Kanyal from India Today expressed in her review on the series as a gripping tale of lies and manipulations.
 Arushi Jain from The Indian Express shared her first impressions on the series stating "The climax of every episode leaves you at the edge-of-your-seat, and the thrills keep coming as the episodes pass".
 Nandini Ramnath from Scroll.in explained and stated how the series depicts that the family comes before law.

+Archika Khurana of The Times of India rated season 2 3.5/5 and stated "Your Honor will leave you at the point where you would want to know what will happen next.
+Most importantly, if you like the first season, this one is a perfect follow-up with some riveting performances."

+Saibal Chatterjee from NDTV gave season 2 3 stars out of 5 and stated "Your Honor Season 2 is the sort of web series that is easy to recommend - it is riveting all way."